CFS - Rapid Assessment for IBIS Selection

 - A microscopic examination to determine whether or not the item(s) are of identification value and suitable for upload to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
 Selected items are subsequently transferred to the IBIS Unit and are stored indefinitely.
 The remaining items are returned to the submitter.

-- For cases where no cartridge case(s) have been submitted and the bullets are of identification value but are not suitable for upload to the CIBIN database, (examples include polygonal rifled and .22 calibre class non-jacketed bullets such as .22 Long Rifle, .22 Long and .22 Short), a manual microscopic comparison is conducted as per the following protocol:
+- For attempt murder cases where the bullets are of identification value but are not suitable for upload to the CIBIN database, (examples include bullets fired from a barrel with polygonal rifling), and where no cartridge case(s) in the same calibre class as the bullet(s) have been submitted, a manual microscopic comparison is conducted as per the following protocol: